I’d like to share with you a book that I read recently.

 All in all, the book is surprisingly interesting with lots of pictures and text not to mention the author sprinkled humor here and there.
 It’s truly wonderful that her twin baby boys are being taken care of in a loving and healthy environment.

 Special note: On the other hand, I feel sad for 2 abandoned babies (one being thrown away and one being found in a trash can) which I came across at the time of writing this article.
 What a big difference even though all of them are adorable babies…

-Will you get/read the book (if you know the language)?
+Will you get and read the book (if you know the language)?
 Why and why not?
 If yes, how would you use the special washi tape?